 October 15, 2022 — January 29, 2023

-This exhibition featuring 30 prints and sculptures celebrates artist Elizabeth Catlett and honors a half century of her artistic activism in support of women, African Americans, and Mexican laborers.
-Using a stylized modernist approach to figurative works, themes in this exhibition include Black identity, motherhood, civil rights, and labor — issues she tackled with more freedom by emigrating permanently to Mexico in 1947.
+This exhibition featuring 30 prints and sculptures celebrates artist Elizabeth Catlett and honors a half-century of her artistic activism in support of women, African Americans, and Mexican laborers.
+Using a stylized Modernist approach to figurative works, Catlett addresses themes including Black identity, motherhood, civil rights, and labor in this exhibition — issues she tackled with more freedom by emigrating permanently to Mexico in 1947.

 Organized by Landau Traveling Exhibitions, Los Angeles, CA.

 Image above: Roots, 1981, mixed media, edition 12/110